Minting Lifecycle

 RESERVEDA worker has claimed the job and is preparing to process it.

-PROCESSINGToken generation is actively in progress.
+PROCESSINGToken generation is in progress.
 Units are being created in processing cycles.

 COMPLETEDAll requested units have been generated successfully.

-FAILEDThe job has exhausted retry attempts (max 3) and has been marked as a terminal failure.
+FAILEDThe job has exhausted its retry attempts and is a terminal failure.

 queued → processing → minted